JamesTiberiusKirk/go_ssr_template/README.md

 - [] Look more at making a dev container
   - Maybe there's some easy way to make it portable across x86 and arm
 - [] Standalone API handler framework (like site but without the renderer)
-- [] Rethink the GetXMethod handler system
+- [x] Rethink the GetXMethod handler system
   - It adds too much boilerplate
+- [] Maybe think of a way to hardcode in the path to be used outside each page for redirection
+  - Probably just consts
+- [] Add a menu system to frame